 - Funding (since project start): Bill & Melinda Gates Foundation; Department for International Development (DFID), UK; Médecins Sans Frontières/Doctors without Borders, International; MSF Transformational Investment Capacity (MSF-TIC); The Starr International Foundation, Switzerland.

-DNDi began its HCV programme with a Phase II/III study in Malaysia and Thailand (other countries will be added in a second stage) that will assess, in real-world settings, the efficacy, safety, tolerability, pharmacokinetics, and acceptability of a 12-week regimen containing sofosbuvir in combination with the drug candidate ravidasvir in participants infected with HCV, regardless of genotype, source of transmission (including intravenous drug use), or HIV co-infection.
-Patients with compensated liver disease with or without cirrhosis will also be included (for participants with compensated liver cirrhosis, treatment duration will be 24 weeks).
+A Phase II/III study started in Malaysia and Thailand aims to assess, in real-world settings, the efficacy, safety, tolerability, pharmacokinetics, and acceptability of a 12-week regimen containing sofosbuvir in combination with the drug candidate ravidasvir, supplied by Egyptian manufacturer Pharco.
+Participants are included regardless of genotype, source of transmission (including intravenous drug use), or HIV co-infection.
+Patients with compensated liver disease with or without cirrhosis, will also be included (for participants with compensated liver cirrhosis, treatment duration will be 24 weeks).
 A total of 750 patients will be enrolled, including up to 30% with compensated cirrhosis and up to 20% who inject drugs, providing data on efficacy and safety of the combination, as well as on treatment compliance.

 Initial results published in April 2018 showed that after 12 weeks of treatment, 97% of those enrolled were cured (95% CI: 94.4- 98.6).
 Cure rates were very high, even for the hardest-to-treat patients.
 Importantly, patients combining several risk factors were cured, and no unexpected safety signals were detected.